 The Girl from Ipanema: Brazil, Bossa Nova and the Beach

 Documentary in which Katie Derham travels to Rio de Janeiro (where her father was born) to explore the story behind Brazil's most famous and enduring song.
-Written in 1962 by Antonio Carlos Jobim with lyrics by Vinicius de Moraes, with a later English translation by Norman Gimbel, The Girl from Ipanema defines the moment Brazil charmed the world stage with a laidback song about a haunting woman.
+Written in 1962 by Antonio Carlos Jobim with lyrics by Vinicius de Moraes, and a later English translation by Norman Gimbel, The Girl from Ipanema defines the moment Brazil charmed the world with a laid-back song about a haunting woman.

-Nothing sums up Rio as well as the simple and seductive lyrics to The Girl From Ipanema and, as the eyes of the world look to Rio once more this summer, what better way to get to understand the city, its people and its mid-60s zeitgeist than through its most famous song?
+Nothing sums up Rio as well as the simple and seductive lyrics to The Girl from Ipanema.
+What better way to get to understand the city, its people and its mid-60s zeitgeist than through its most famous song?

 Timings (where shown) are from the start of the programme in hours and minutes

 |Executive Producer||Mark Cooper|